 2 jalapeño peppers, seeded and finely diced

 In a large bowl, mix water, curing salt, mustard, garlic, marjoram, black pepper and liquid smoke until the salt is thoroughly dissolved.
 Mix in the ground venison, cheese and jalapeño peppers until evenly blended (it’s easiest to do this with your hands, wearing food gloves).

 Divide the mixture in half and roll each half into 2 inch thick “logs.”
 Tightly wrap each “log” with aluminum foil and refrigerate for 24 hours.

 After 24 hours, carefully remove the aluminum foil from the sausage logs and place them on a baking sheet.
+Preheat oven to 300 degrees.
 Bake the sausage until they reach an internal temperature of 170 degrees, about 1.5 to 2 hours.
 Let cool and slice thin to serve.

 *If smoking the summer sausage, omit the liquid smoke when mixing ingredients.
 Then instead of baking the unwrapped sausage logs, cook them in a smoker according to the manufacturers recommendations, making sure the meat reaches an internal temperature of 170 degrees.